Sage/streamlinejs/API.md

 ## Miscellaneous

+Utility functions:

 * `flows.nextTick(_)`
-  _nextTick_ function for both browser and server.
+  `nextTick` function for both browser and server.
   Aliased to `process.nextTick` on the server side.
 * `result = flows.apply(_, fn, thisObj, args, [index])`
   Helper to apply `Function.apply` to streamline functions.